American Legion Riders Department of California,

 E. SERGEANT AT ARMS: Will preserve order at meetings and other such duties as may be assigned to him by the Chapter.

-R RIDE COORDINATOR: Must hold a valid motorcycle license.
-The Ride Coordinator will be the person in charge (Road Captain) during organized rides of the Chapter.
+F. RIDE COORDINATOR: The Ride Coordinator will be the person in charge (Road Captain) during organized rides of the Chapter.
 The Ride Coordinator will also act as the Safety Officer, ensuring that motorcycle safety is observed at all times during events.
 May, at her/his discretion, appoint assistant road captains or take any other measures necessary to help insure the safety of the group during a ride.
 Must hold a valid motorcycle license.
 Will serve as Chairperson of the Activities Committee.

 G. HISTORIAN: Will keep a record of Chapter incidents and activities and other duties as may be directed by the Executive Committee and the Chapter.